pranavanantharam/OPC-UA-Client-with-Mainflux-IoT-Integration/README.md

 - A sample JSON configuration file 'config.json' is attached for reference

-- The python scripts and 'config.json' must be placed in same directory
+- The python scripts and 'config.json' must be placed in the same directory

 - Refer to 'references.txt' for more information.